 Irshad Manji is Founder of the Moral Courage Project.

-In 2008, Irshad turned the book into an Emmy-nominated PBS film, Faith Without Fear.
-And in 2011, she published Allah, Liberty & Love, which shows how Islam can be modernized for our time, the most pluralistic era in human history.
+In 2007, Irshad turned the book into an Emmy-nominated PBS film, Faith Without Fear.
+And 2011, she published Allah, Liberty & Love, which shows how Islam can be modernized for our time, the most pluralistic era in human history.

-Now, Irshad is writing her third book: a provocative new take on diversity that will make us all re-think how we see one another and ourselves.
+In 2019, Irshad came out with her third book: Don't Label Me, a provocative new take on diversity that makes us all rethink how we see one another -- and ourselves.

 African by birth, Canadian by citizenship, American by immersion and universal by reach, Irshad inspires fresh perspectives on success, leadership, inclusion and integrity.